Akhil-Krishna/Akhil-Krishna/README.md

-# Hey there! 👋 I'm Akhil Krishna
+# Hi there! 👋 I'm Akhil Krishna

 ## 🚀 About Me